wp-plugins/sp-news-and-widget/readme.txt

 1. Add and manage news items on your site by clicking on the  'News' tab that appears in your admin menu.
 1. Create a page with the name of News OR Latest News BUT Link name should be '/news'
 1. (Optional) Add and configure the News Items widget, vertical and horizontal news scrolling widget for one or more your sidebars.
-1. Go to admin 'Setting page -> News Widget Setting' and enter your settings for  vertical and horizontal news scrolling widgets.
+1. Go to admin 'Setting page -> News Widget Setting' and enter your settings for  vertical and horizontal news scrolling widgets eg Scrolling Direction, Number of news items,  delay  etc.

 == Frequently Asked Questions ==